 Mauritius calls for emergency WTO meeting

-Mauritius last week became the first nation worldwide to make a formal request for an emergency meeting of the World Trade Organization that will discuss the impact of the elimination of quotas on Jan.
+WASHINGTON — Mauritius became the first nation to make a formal request yesterday for an emergency meeting of the World Trade Organization to address the impact of the elimination of quotas on Jan.
 1.

 The country's minister of foreign affairs, international trade and regional cooperation, Jaya Krishna Cuttaree, formalized the plea in a letter to WTO director-general Supachai Panitchpakdi.
-A paragraph in the letter stated that a group of 71 African, Caribbean and Pacific countries, known as ACP, is also endorsing a WTO meeting, although their signatures were missing from the document.
+A paragraph in the letter stated that a group of 71 African, Caribbean and Pacific countries, known as ACP, are also endorsing a WTO meeting, although their signatures were missing from the letter.

-Mauritius' request is the first step in the process of getting the WTO to provide a forum to discuss the onslaught of imports from China and India in particular when quotas are lifted.
-The American Manufacturing Trade Action Coalition (AMTAC) is hopeful that an emergency meeting will be scheduled in September.
+Mauritius' request is the first step in the process of getting the WTO to provide a forum to discuss the expected onslaught of imports from China and India in particular when quotas are lifted.
+The American Manufacturing Trade Action Coalition (AMTAC) is hopeful that the WTO will call an emergency meeting in September.

 Celebrity Branding at NY Home Fashions Market